Andreatran2002/Andreatran2002/README.md

 - 👋 Hi, I’m @Andreatran2002
-- 👀 I’m interested in web developer , but I also want to learn more things
+- 👀 I’m interested in mobile, web developer , but I also want to learn more things
-- 🌱 I’m currently learning PHP, C# Asp.net
+- 🌱 I’m currently learning Flutter, SwiftUI, C# Asp.net
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mobile developer,
-- 📫 How to reach me andreatran2002@gmail.com
+- 📫 My email : andreatran2002@gmail.com

 <!---
 Andreatran2002/Andreatran2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.